The Merriam Webster Dictionary defines it as ‘spaghetti in the form of a prostitute’ so just the title lends this dish to plenty of chuckles.

 - 2 tablespoons capers, drained, chopped

-- 8 leaves fresh basil, rolled up, thinly sliced into strips
+- 8 leaves fresh basil, stacked, rolled, thinly sliced

 - coarse kosher salt